Brotherscodes/Cyber_Security_Intrusion_Prevention/README.md

 ## Questions we are seeking to answer with our data:

-1. What is a DDoS attack?
+1. How does a DDoS attack happen?

-2. What day of the week are DDoS attacks most prevelent?
+2. What does a DDoS attack affect?

 3. Who is the target audience for DDoS attacks?